mobluse/jopply/README.md

 # Jopply
 Jopply (a portmanteau of job and apply) helps applying for jobs.
 This is a very early release and everything will change.

+### Howto install and run in Linux:
+#### sudo apt-get update && sudo apt-get install libwww-curl-perl libjson-perl
+### ./jopply.pl

 The rest of the text is in Swedish, because right now it only works for a Swedish web service.
 The command-line arguments are also in Swedish and are the same as in the specification from Arbetsförmedlingen, but English arguments will be added in the future.

 ## Exempel:
 #### Visar den inbyggda hjälpen: